Affordable Supermarkets in Germany [Where to Shop in 2026]

 REWE: The German Supermarket You’ll Use Most

 REWE is, for most expats, the default.
 Not because it’s the cheapest option in Germany, and not because it’s the fanciest.
-It earns that default status by being reliable, well-located, and genuinely useful.
-I’ve lived in several German cities since 2024 and there has always been a REWE within a walkable distance.
-That kind of density is hard to overstate when you’re building a weekly routine in a new country.
+It earns that default status by being reliable, well-located, and genuinely hard to avoid.
+There has always been a REWE within walking distance wherever I’ve lived in Germany, and that kind of density matters more than people expect when you’re building a weekly routine in a new country.

 Is REWE Expensive?

-This is one of the most searched questions I see from new arrivals, and honestly the answer depends entirely on what you’re comparing it to.
+This is one of the most common questions from new arrivals, and the honest answer depends entirely on your reference point.
 Compared to Aldi or Lidl, yes, REWE costs more.
-You’ll typically pay somewhere between 15 and 25 percent extra on basic goods.
-Compared to Edeka, a specialist organic store, or anything resembling an international supermarket in a big city, REWE is actually quite reasonable.
+You’ll typically pay somewhere between 15 and 25 percent extra on comparable basic goods.
+Compared to Edeka, a specialist organic store, or anything resembling an international supermarket in a major German city, REWE is actually quite reasonable.

-Where REWE earns its slightly higher price point is in the things discounters simply don’t offer.
-The fresh meat section is more varied.
-Larger branches have a proper deli counter that’s worth using.
-The prepared food section, covering hot dishes, salads, and sushi in city-centre stores, doesn’t exist at Aldi at all.
-And for expats trying to cook food from home, the international foods aisle at REWE is usually the first place worth checking before making a special trip to a specialist shop.
-Asian sauces, Middle Eastern staples, Latin American ingredients — REWE stocks a reasonable range of all of these.
-It won’t replace a dedicated Asian supermarket for the serious stuff, but it covers a lot of everyday bases.
+Where REWE justifies that slightly higher price is in the things discounters simply don’t offer.
+The fresh meat section is more varied and better labelled.
+Larger branches carry a proper Bedientheke (deli counter with staff) that’s worth using for cold cuts and cheese by weight.
+The prepared food section covers hot dishes, salads, and sushi in city-centre stores, and it doesn’t exist at Aldi at all.
+For expats trying to cook food from home, the international foods aisle at REWE is usually the first place worth checking before making a special trip across town.
+Asian sauces, Middle Eastern staples, Latin American ingredients — REWE stocks a reasonable range.
+It won’t replace a dedicated Asian supermarket for the serious stuff, but it covers a lot of everyday bases without requiring a second stop.

-REWE also runs a loyalty programme called REWE Punkte, where you collect points on purchases and redeem them for discounts or rewards.
-It’s not going to revolutionise your grocery budget, but if you’re shopping there weekly it does add up quietly in the background.
-The REWE app is worth downloading too.
-It shows you the current weekly deals, lets you build a shopping list with live pricing, and makes planning your shop noticeably easier.
+REWE also runs a loyalty programme called REWE Punkte, where you collect points on purchases and redeem them against future shopping or partner rewards.
+It won’t transform your grocery budget, but if you’re shopping there weekly it does accumulate quietly.
+The REWE app is genuinely worth downloading.
+It shows current weekly Angebote (weekly deals), lets you build a shopping list with live pricing, and makes planning your shop meaningfully easier, especially when you’re still learning to read German product labels.

 REWE Bio: Organic Without the Specialty Store Price Tag

-REWE has put real effort into its own-brand organic line, sold under the REWE Bio label.
-The range covers a wide spread of everyday items — milk, eggs, seasonal fruit and vegetables, pasta, cereals, and some meat and dairy.
-Pricing sits clearly between conventional supermarket goods and what you’d pay at a dedicated organic store like Alnatura or Bio Company.
-If you want to move toward organic shopping without rebuilding your entire budget around it, REWE Bio is one of the most practical ways to do that in Germany.
+REWE has invested seriously in its own-brand organic line, sold under the REWE Bio label.
+The range covers a wide spread of everyday items including milk, eggs, seasonal fruit and vegetables, pasta, cereals, and selected meat and dairy products.
+Pricing sits clearly between conventional supermarket goods and what you’d pay at a dedicated Biomarkt (organic food store) like Alnatura or Bio Company.

 Edeka: Quality-First Shopping

-Edeka is Germany’s largest supermarket chain by revenue, but it works differently from most grocery retailers you’ve encountered elsewhere.
-It’s not a single corporation rolling out identical stores from one central playbook.
-It’s a cooperative structure where most individual locations are owned and operated by independent regional retailers.
-That single fact explains almost everything about the Edeka experience.
-Two branches in the same city can feel completely different from each other, with different product ranges, different layouts, and genuinely different atmospheres depending on who’s running the place.
+Edeka is Germany’s largest supermarket chain by revenue, but it functions differently from any grocery retailer you’ve probably encountered before.
+Rather than operating as a single corporation pushing identical stores from one central playbook, it runs as a cooperative structure where most individual locations are owned by independent regional operators.
+That single fact explains almost everything about the experience.
+Two Edeka branches in the same city can feel completely different from each other, with different product ranges, different layouts, and genuinely different atmospheres depending on who’s running the place.

 Is Edeka Expensive?

-The independent operator model creates something interesting at the higher end.
-Some Edeka stores, particularly in more prosperous neighbourhoods or smaller towns with a strong regional identity, develop into something that feels almost boutique.
-I’ve been to branches in southern Germany stocking local cheeses, regional wines, and seasonal produce you simply won’t find anywhere else nearby.
-That’s the best version of what Edeka can be, and it’s genuinely impressive when it comes together.
+The independent operator model creates something interesting at the higher end of the range.
+Some branches, particularly in prosperous neighbourhoods or smaller towns with a strong regional identity, develop into something that feels almost boutique.
+You’ll find local cheeses, regional wines, and seasonal produce that simply doesn’t appear in chain-managed competitors nearby.
+That’s Edeka at its best, and it’s genuinely impressive when it comes together.

-One thing worth knowing is that Edeka also runs Netto Marken-Discount, one of the two Netto chains you’ll see around Germany.
+One thing worth knowing: Edeka also operates Netto Marken-Discount, one of the two separate Netto chains you’ll see around Germany.
 It’s how Edeka competes in the budget segment without touching the main brand’s quality positioning.
-So if you’re standing in a Netto wondering about the connection, that’s the answer.
+So if you’re standing in a Netto wondering about the connection, now you know.

 Kaufland and Globus: The Hypermarket Option

-If you want to get the whole week sorted in a single trip, German hypermarkets were built for exactly that.
-Kaufland and Globus are the two big names here, and both operate on a scale that goes well beyond what you’d expect from a typical supermarket.
-We’re talking full grocery sections alongside cleaning supplies, kitchen equipment, clothing basics, and electronics all under one roof.
+If you want to get the entire week sorted in a single trip, German hypermarkets were built for exactly that.
+Kaufland and Globus are the two big names in this space, and both operate on a scale that goes well beyond what you’d expect from a typical supermarket.
+Full grocery sections sit alongside cleaning supplies, kitchen equipment, basic clothing, and electronics, all under one roof.

 Kaufland

-Kaufland sits within the Schwarz Group, the same corporate family that owns Lidl.
-That connection does influence the pricing philosophy, though the two stores aren’t identical in terms of cost.
-Kaufland is roughly comparable to REWE on price and noticeably cheaper than Edeka across a lot of categories.
-It’s not a discounter, but it’s not a premium shop either.
-It lands somewhere in the middle in a way that feels genuinely balanced.
+Kaufland sits within the Schwarz Group (the same corporate family that owns Lidl), though the two chains operate quite differently in terms of range and feel.
+Pricing lands roughly on par with REWE and noticeably below Edeka across many categories.
+It is not a hard discounter, but it is not a premium shop either.
+It occupies a genuinely useful middle ground.

 Globus

-Globus doesn’t have quite the same name recognition as Kaufland, but it operates in the same space and does a few things distinctly well.
-The stores are large, the pricing is competitive, and the product range is broad.
+Globus doesn’t have the same name recognition as Kaufland, but it operates in the same space and does a few things distinctly well.
+The stores are large, pricing is competitive, and the product range is broad.
 Where Globus tends to stand out is in its specialist counters.
-The butcher section and the fresh fish counter are often genuinely impressive, and certain branches put a real emphasis on regional produce in a way that feels less like marketing and more like actual sourcing decisions.
+The butcher section and the fresh fish counter are often genuinely impressive, and certain branches make a real effort around regional sourcing that feels less like marketing and more like an actual procurement decision.

-The honest caveat with Globus is geography.
-The network is smaller and concentrated in specific parts of Germany, so not everyone will have one nearby.
-If you do, it’s worth a visit on a quiet Saturday just to get a feel for it.
-For many expats, Kaufland will be the more accessible default, but Globus earns its reputation among the people who can reach it.
+The honest limitation with Globus is geography.
+The network is smaller and concentrated in specific parts of Germany, with around 55 stores nationwide as of 2026.
+Not every expat will have one within reasonable reach.
+If you do, it is worth a quiet Saturday visit just to get a feel for what it offers.

 dm and Rossmann: Why You Need These Too

-Most newcomers assume these are just pharmacy-style stores for shampoo and aspirin.
-That assumption costs them money. dm and Rossmann are genuine pillars of everyday shopping in Germany, and once you figure out how to use them alongside your main supermarket, your weekly spend drops noticeably.
+Most newcomers assume these are pharmacy-style stores for shampoo and aspirin.
+That assumption costs money. dm and Rossmann are genuine pillars of everyday shopping in Germany, and once you work them into your routine alongside a main supermarket, your weekly spend drops noticeably.

-Rossmann covers similar ground with its own Alterra brand and tends to edge out dm on price in certain categories, though the stock can vary more between locations.
-I’ve noticed Rossmann often wins on cleaning products and laundry supplies specifically.
-Honestly, having both apps on your phone and checking the weekly offers takes about thirty seconds and can save a few euros every shop.
+Rossmann covers similar ground with its Alterra own-brand line and often edges dm on price in specific categories, though stock varies more between locations.
+Cleaning products and laundry supplies are where Rossmann tends to win most consistently.
+Having both apps on your phone and checking the weekly Angebote (special offers) takes about thirty seconds.

 Organic Supermarkets in Germany